mugen609/bigbox-native-res-setup/GameMazeEssence.md

 GameMaze started as a practical quality problem: games running on my physical SNES or PS1 hardware looked *better* than the same games on emulators, despite using the same scaler.

 It was first tempting to wonder if original hardware could have any intrinsic qualities that emulator couldn't replicate.
 But the missing ingredient wasn’t actually “hardware magic.”
 It was the *signal* being sent into the scaler.
+In a word... **Resolution**.

 Most PC setups deliver a pre-upscaled desktop-style frame, which prevents the scaler from doing what it does best: treat the input like at native resolution and apply its processing (scaling, masks/scanlines, geometry) in the intended domain.